pointsgame/oppai-rs/README.md

 Features
 ====

-* Two algorithms for searching the optimal move: UCT, NegaScout (principal variation search).
+* Two algorithms for searching the optimal move: UCT, Minimax.
+* Two implementations of Minimax search: NegaScout (principal variation search), MTD(f).
 * UCT caching that persists between moves.
-* Trajectories for moves pruning in the NegaScout search tree.
+* Trajectories for moves pruning in the Minimax search tree.
-* Lock-free multi-threading for both NegaScout and UCT.
+* Lock-free multi-threading for both Minimax and UCT.
-* Transposition table using Zobrist hashing for NegaScout.
+* Transposition table using Zobrist hashing for Minimax.
 * DFA-based patterns searching.
 * DSU to optimize capturing (optional).
 * Time-based (`gen_move_with_time`) and complexity-based (`gen_move_with_complexity`) calculations.